TailonR/Homework2/README.md

 bridges to build between cities where:
 * No bridges cross
 * No city can be reached by two bridges
-* The toll can be charded the maximum amount
+* The toll can be charged the maximum amount

 The definition for bridges crossing are if a < c && b > d or c < a && d > b